What degree do you need to be a hotel manager?

 With the right skills, education and experience, hotel management could take your hospitality career to another level.

-If you are someone with great interpersonal and organisation skills, have meticulously high standards and are passionate about providing excellent customer service, hotel management could be the rewarding career you’ve been looking for.
+If you are someone with great interpersonal and organization skills, have meticulously high standards and are passionate about providing excellent customer service, hotel management could be the rewarding career you’ve been looking for.

 What do hotel managers do?

-Managers are responsible for the day-to-day managing of employees and planning, coordinating, marketing and administering hotel services, including accommodation and catering.
+Managers are responsible for all the day-to-day operations of a hotel.
+This includes managing of employees and planning, coordinating, marketing and administering hotel services, including accommodation and catering.

 Typical responsibilities include: